THE NECESSARY EQUIPMENT

 Lightly dampen the leather and mark it with alphabet letters.

-Apply the protection of your choice to protect your coasters from drops.
-We recommend applying grease first, then a waterproofer or varnish (e.g., Fiebing's Resolene).
-After 24 hours, let the grease soak in.
+Apply your chosen protective product to shield your coasters from drips.
+We recommend first applying a grease, then a waterproofing agent or varnish (e.g., Fiebing's Resolene).
+Allow the grease to soak in for 24 hours.

-Here we applied 1 coat of seal grease and 2 coats of Resolene.
+Here, we applied 1 layer of seal grease and 2 layers of Resolene.

 ![]() |